zakariaGatter/brash/README.md

   -c | --clean   : Clean Trash Files and Infos
   -l | --list    : List Trash Files
   -r | --restore : Restore Files from trash
+  -s | --size    : Trash Size
   -v | --verbose : Verbose messages
   -h | --help    : Print help usage

 NOTE :
   - File or Dirs Start with '-' can not be removed (Working on it)
 ```

 ## TODO